Last Updated on by Catherine Tobsing

 Another remarkable fact about Eclectus parrots is that they can actually produce all females or all males at will.

-Mommy Eclectus parrots somehow have developed the ability to turn out less boys than girls while surviving in their low height condos.
+Mommy Eclectus parrots somehow have developed the ability to turn out fewer boys than girls while surviving in their low-height condos.

 By doing so they commit fewer murders.